gideonadeti/task-manager/README.md

 Please ensure your code follows the existing style.

+## Future Improvements

+This project is continuously evolving, and I plan to keep improving it with new features and enhancements.
+Some planned additions include:

+- **Notifications**: Real-time notifications for task reminders, due dates, and important updates
+- More features coming soon...

 ## Acknowledgments

 The original version of this project was built as part of my web development learning journey using [The Odin Project](https://www.theodinproject.com) curriculum.
 Special thanks to them for providing the [Todo List project lesson](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) and comprehensive curriculum.